hubrick/hubrick-fullstack-challenge/README.md

 # Instructions
 - Please don't spend more than 3 hours.
 We don't expect a production-ready solution.
-- Choose whatever tech you are comfortable with and that lets you achieve a solution in the given time limit.
+- Choose whatever frameworks you are comfortable with and that lets you achieve a solution in the given time limit.
+But we do prefer Java on the server side of things.
 - Provide the solution source code either as zip or as a link to the code repository

 # What we're looking for: